sking-dev/terraform-certification/9-terraform-enterprise/README.md

 ----

-## Summarise Features of TFC / TFE
+## 9C: Summarise Features of Terraform Cloud

 Here's a handy reference list of the features available in TFC!